wrathematics/openblasctl/README.md

 A micro-package for controlling the number of threads used by OpenBLAS from R.  If you're somehow incapable of using the `OMP_NUM_THREADS` environment variable, then you can use this.

+See the details section of `?openblasctl::openblas_set_num_threads` for a for a full explanation.

 ## Installation